aquachris/btplanets/README.md

 ### An interactive map
-I've always wanted to be able to explore the BattleTech universe visually from a top-down perspective, starting with an overview of the Inner Sphere and having the option of zooming in to interesting points.
+I've always wanted to be able to explore the BattleTech universe visually from a top-down perspective, starting with an overview of the Inner Sphere and having the option to zoom in to interesting points.

 Since browsers and the d3 library make it pretty easy to achieve an interactive 2D map nowadays, this is what I've done here.